 Universal Studios ticket prices

-Universal studios ticket prices depend on when you’ll be visiting, how many days you plan on visiting, how many parks you’ll be visiting and if you’re going to add on the express pass option.
-Here’s a quick look at the cost of Universal Studios (as of June 22, 2020).
+Universal Studios ticket prices depend on when you’ll be visiting, how many days you plan on visiting, how many parks you’ll be visiting and if you’re going to add on the express pass option.
+Here’s a quick look at Universal Studios Florida theme park tickets (as of May 17, 2022).

 1-Day – 1 park ticket